plone/documentation/docs/backend/schemas.md

 #### Multiple choice example

-Using zope.schema.List, many values can be chosen once.
+Using `zope.schema.List`, many values can be chosen once.
-Each value is atomically constrained by *value_type* schema field.
+Each value is atomically constrained by the `value_type` schema field.

 Example: